-Some leaders, who do not have direct contact with those they lead, may naturally lead simply in the way they look, talk, and carry themselves (e.g., Warren Harding Effect).
+Some leaders, who do not have direct contact with those they lead, may naturally lead simply in how they look, talk, and carry themselves (e.g., Warren Harding Effect).

 But those effects often wear off as the leader’s direct interaction with followers increases.
 Then it is how the leader interacts with followers and the decisions they see their leader make that will differentiate them as good or bad.

 What little might be attributed to innateness could be connected to such things as temperament or attachment style, which is often visible very early in life, but I won’t go into them here.

 It should suffice to know that such styles often change as we grow up.